 The third requirement is the minimum and maximum number of employees which is different based on each insurance companies.
 For example, Bupa only requires five to fifty employees for their group insurance plan, while Allianze needs eleven to one hundred employees.

 The fourth requirement is the employee age that needs to be in the range of 15 to 65 years old.
 Some insurance companies may even require an average age of all employees in the group insurance not to be more than 45 years old.

 The last requirement is the company industry.
 Businesses in certain high-risk industries, such as mechanical companies or manufacturing plants, might not be able to purchase group insurance.

-Our company has been using a basic group plan from Bupa for a while now because of the rates, coverage, and partner hospitals.
+We has been using a group plan from Bupa for a while now because of the rates, coverage, and partner hospitals.
 It doesn’t mean that they are the best choice so far when in comes to corporate insurance.